 An extremely efficient way to smother any ticks that might have found their way onto your clothing is to run the clothing through the dryer on high heat for at least ten minutes.
 Anything hanging onto the clothing shouldn’t make it through the cycle.
 Nobody wants to put on their pants and find a surprise friend living in them.

-Mosquitoes are attracted to dark colored clothing, which is unfortunately exactly what hunters wear.
+According to Insight Pest Control New Hampshire, mosquitoes are attracted to dark colored clothing, which is unfortunately exactly what hunters wear.
 Offset this negative strike by wearing long sleeves and pants, covering every part of your body.
 This doesn’t sound like fun in 100 degree weather, but it will save you a lot of itching in the long run.
 Wear a cooling garment underneath your camo to help keep your body temperature regulated.
 You can also spray your clothes and gear with an insect repellent containing permethrin.
 This repellent kills ticks, mosquitoes, chiggers and mites.
 It is also odorless, which makes it perfect for hunting.
 You don’t have to worry about the animals being scared off by you smelling like insecticide.

 Avoid Standing Water